Amankhan2370/fetch-joke-app/README.md

 # fetch-joke-app
-A simple web app that fetches random jokes from an API and displays them.
-Built with HTML, CSS, and JavaScript.
+In this assignment, I built a simple web application that fetches and displays random jokes from an external API.
+Using HTML, CSS, and JavaScript, I created a user-friendly interface where users can click a button to retrieve a new joke each time.
+The application leverages the Fetch API for asynchronous data fetching and includes responsive styling for an engaging user experience.